-With its modern user interface, this terminal has many ways of making your life easier.
-In its own way, ZOC is the Swiss Army Knife of terminal emulators: versatile, robust, proven.
+With its modern user interface, this terminal has many features that will make your life easier.
+In its own way, ZOC is the Swiss army knife of terminal emulators: Versatile, robust, proven.

 ZOC is based on OpenSSH and supports the latest key exchange and encryption methods that the SSH protocol (RFC 4253) has to offer.

 Unlike OpenSSH, this ssh client is wrapped in a modern tabbed user interface with a powerful host directory, industrial strength emulations and scripting.

 Below is an overview and explanation of some core SSH features of ZOC Terminal.
 We also have a whitepaper offering a more technical description of SSH.

 An especially difficult part of encrypted communication is the need to negotiate a shared secret (the key to use for encryption) over a public channel that could already be compromised.

 The negotiation is performed through the so called Diffie-Hellman exchange or a variant thereof.
 ZOC supports all official diffie-hellman group exchanges, as well as the more modern ecdsa-sha2 and curve25519-sha256 protocols.

 Authenticating describes the process, where the user presents proof of who he is and the server deciding, if the user should be allowed access.
 The SSH protocol describes various methods that can be used for authentication.

 Of those, ZOC supports password authentication, pukey exchange and keyboard-interactive challenge.
 Public-key exchange comes in various flavors.
 ZOC understands RSA, DSA, ECDSA and ED25519 keys.
 It is also possible to use hardware based key authentication (e.g. smart cards).